Updated: Feb 16

 WARNING: This may cause a visceral reaction

 Some of the most powerful collaborations and some of the most rewarding relationships I’ve enjoyed are with people who are different from me.
-We have very different views on politics and religion, and we might learn that we differ about lots of other things, if we sat down and made a list.
+We have very different views on politics and religion, and we might learn that we differ about alot of other things if we sat down and made a list.
 But we don’t.
 Why focus on the differences?

 My friends and colleagues and I don’t waste our precious, irredeemable time talking about things we don’t agree on.
 None of us feel the need to persuade the others to believe what we believe or to vote the way we vote.
 Of course, there have been a few exceptions, like the time one of my friends said boldly, “I forbid you to vote for XXXXX!”
 I smiled and asked her to join me at an event to share her knowledge about preventing child abuse.